Weakly Supervised Learning for Facial Affective Behavior Analysis : A Review: Methods for Classification

-In case of CK+ data-set, 327 sequences are considered for expression classification, whereas for AU classification, 309 sequences of 106 subjects are chosen from 593 sequences of 123 subjects based on the occurrence of AU labels i.e., AU labels, which are available for more than 10\% of all frames are chosen resulting in 12 AU labels.
-MMI data-set is used for AU classification by considering sequences, where AUs are available for more than 10\% of all samples, resulting in 171 sequences from 27 subjects with 13 labels.
-For classification of DISFA data-set, 482 apex frames are chosen based on AU intensity levels, for which expression labels are obtained by FACS.
-Similar to CK+ and MMI, 9 AUs are considered, whose occurrence is greater than 10\% 5-fold cross validation is deployed, where 20\% of the whole database is used as validation set according to subjects.
-All the experiments are conducted as subject independent protocol.
+\textbf{{Inaccurate Annotations:}} RAF-DB, FER+, and AffectNet have been widely used to deal with noisy annotations for expression recognition.
+For the AffectNet dataset, 33,803 facial images are considered clean data, and 1,71,005 facial images are considered noisy data for training.
+3500 facial images are further used for validation, with 500 images per expression.
+In the case of RAF-DB, 12271 training samples are used for training, and the results are reported on the test set of 3068 samples.
+For the FER+ dataset, 28,709 images are used for training, 3,589 for validation, and 3,589 for testing.
+With all these datasets, the results are shown based on the training and testing partitions provided by the dataset organizers.

-\textbf{{Incomplete Annotations:}} In the context of incomplete annotations, UNBC-McMaster, CK+, MMI and DISFA data-sets are used for AU detection, where training data is obtained with missing AU labels by dropping some of the AU labels.
-In case of BP4D data-set for AU classification, only partial AU annotations are considered without expression labels.
-Images of 60\% of subjects are used for training, 20\% for validation and last 20\% for testing.
-For all the data-sets, AU labels for 50\% of the training samples are randomly removed in order to incorporate the setting of incomplete annotations.
-The experiment is repeated for times and the average score of F1-measure is used for validation.
+\textbf{Indirect Annotations:} For expression classification, the MAFW dataset has been widely explored for indirect supervision, as it is the only dataset with textual descriptions for the facial expressions.
+For AU classification, 7319 frames are chosen from 30 video sequences of 17 subjects that exhibit the expression of pain with PSPI $\geq$ 5.
+Six AU labels are associated with the chosen frames, i.e., AU4, AU6, AU7, AU9, AU10, and AU43, which are related to pain expressions.
+In all these methods, 5-fold cross-validation is used.
+For CK+, MMI, and DISFA datasets, AUs, which are available for more than 10\% of all frames, are chosen.
+Based on this criterion, 309 sequences of 106 subjects are chosen from 593 sequences of 123 subjects, resulting in 12 AUs for the CK+ dataset.
+For the MMI dataset, AUs are available for more than 10\% of all samples, resulting in 171 sequences from 27 subjects with 13 labels.
+For the DISFA dataset, 482 apex frames are chosen based on AU intensity levels, for which expression labels are obtained by FACS.
+Similar to CK+ and MMI, 9 AUs are considered.
+5-fold cross-validation is deployed, where 20\% of the whole database is used as a validation set according to subjects.
+All the experiments are conducted in a subject-independent protocol.